I’ve been watching a lot of Netflix and my eye is always attracted to shows that include mixed-race Japanese people like me.

 Watch the scene below, c’mon do it.

-Yep, there were, and still are, concentration camps in America and Canada.
+There were, and still are, concentration camps in America and Canada, by the way.

-While maybe you think that Miyagi being a war hero was something just thrown in to give him depth like those details with Paxton and Lily, it’s actually referencing an entire regiment made up of second-generation Japanese Americans who fought in the war — and became the most decorated unit of their size in the history of the US Army.
+While maybe you think that Miyagi being a war hero was just thrown in for extra detail, it’s actually a well-done reference noting a entire regiment made up of second-generation Japanese Americans who fought in the war and became the most decorated unit of their size in the history of the US Army.
+It’s also worthwhile to mention that Morita was interned as a child, so he’s talking from experience.

-Mr. Miyagi has to fight with these memories of injustice and the deaths of his wife and child.
+Mr. Miyagi has to fight with these memories of injustice and that the country was fighting to defend was responsible for the deaths of his wife and child.

-This scene is also what netted Morita an Oscar nomination for the role and could you believe that the studios wanted to cut it for time?
+This scene also netted Morita an Oscar nomination and could you believe that the studios wanted to cut it for time?
 Believe it.

 As civil rights activist and leader of the Media Action Network for Asian Americans Guy Aoki writes: